Skip to Content

 Soda Packages

 A soda package usually provides unlimited fountain Soda, cans may cost extra.
 Not all cruise lines offer this package which I find annoying as it’s always my go-to.
-If you’re not a big drinker of alcohol getting a soda package and buying the odd alcoholic drink on top can work out to be much better value.

-How Much Do Soda Packages Cost on a cruise?
+How Much Do Soda Packages Cost On A Cruise?

 Soft Drinks Packages

 If you don’t drink alcohol a soft drinks package can be a great option.
 I go for this when a soda package isn’t available and it is very nice to be able to try all of the mocktails on the menu.
-Some soft drinks packages will also include things like milkshakes.

 How Much Does a Soft Drinks Package Cost on a Cruise?

-The price of soft drinks packages varies dramatically due to the fact that each cruise line includes different drinks in the package.
 The average cost of a soft drinks package with a mainstream cruise line in $23 with prices varying from around $16 to $38 per person per day.

 Alcohol Packages

-Alcohol packages vary dramatically and what is included varies too.
 On most cruise lines you’ll find that there are different ‘levels’ of alcohol packages.
 This may be called something like a ‘basic’ and ‘premium’ package.

 How Much Does an Alcoholic Drinks Package Cost on a Cruise?

-Below are examples of the most premium drinks packages available by the cruise line.
 There may be multiple tiers between the soft drinks prices mentioned above the alcohol prices mentioned below.
 It’s very important to do your research into the specific cruise line.

-Other Types of Drinks Packages
+Other Types of Drink Packages

 Terms and Conditions